 Vulnerability factor Rating Vulnerability compared to other Southland soils Structural compaction slight These soils have a slight vulnerability to structural degradation by long-term cultivation, or compaction by heavy stocking and vehicles.
 This rating reflects the good drainage, and the topsoil clay and P-retention values.
 Nutrient leaching moderate These soils have a moderate vulnerability to leaching to groundwater.
-This rating reflects the high water-holding capacity and slow subsoil permeability, but is offset by the good profile drainage.
-Topsoil erodibility by water slight Due to the clay content, the topsoil erodibility of these soils is slight compared to other Southland soils.
+This rating reflects the moderately high water-holding capacity and slow subsoil permeability Topsoil erodibility by water slight Due to the moderate clay and organic matter content, topsoil erodibility in these soils is minimal.
 Erodibility is highly dependent on management, particularly when there is no vegetation cover.
-Organic matter loss minimal Vulnerability to long-term decline in soil organic matter levels is partly dependent on soil properties, and highly dependent on management practices (e.g., crop residue management and cultivation practices).
+Organic matter loss minimal Vulnerability to long-term decline in soil organic matter levels is partly dependent on soil properties and highly dependent on management practices (e.g., crop residue management and cultivation practices).
 Waterlogging slight These soils have a slight vulnerability to waterlogging during wet periods.
-This rating reflects the good drainage, but slowly permeable subsoil.
+This rating reflects the good drainage, but slowly permeable subsoil